Loading, please wait...

-Please visit the Foreign Travel Advice page for up-to-date information on travelling to Tunisia.
+Please visit the Foreign Travel Advice page for more up-to-date information on travelling to Tunisia.

-Currency - Tunisia trades in the Tunisian dinar.
-It is illegal to import or export the dinar, so you'll have to change your money at the airport when you arrive.
-Do not change too much, as you can only re-exchange 30 per cent of the amount, and be sure to keep your receipts.
+Tunisia trades in the Tunisian dinar and is what is called a 'closed currency'.
+However, it is illegal to import or export the dinar, so even if you find somewhere in the UK that sells the dinar, you'll have to change your money at the airport when you arrive.
+Make sure you not change too much, as you can only re-exchange 30% of the amount, and be sure to keep your receipts.

 Top things to do in Tunisia

 - The Bardo Museum is home to the world's largest collection of Roman mosaics.